olusolaolagunju/Case-Study-1-DannysDinner-8WeekChallenge/CaseStudy1Solution.md

-### **Thank you for reading, please don't hesitate to contribute to the code when you fish out an error.
+### **Thank you for sticking with me to the end.
+Please, don't hesitate to contribute to the code when you fish out an error.
 See you next time.
 XOXO**